Toloka/docs/en/glossary.md

 #### Task markup {#task-markup}

 Adding correct responses and hints to the tasks and changing task types.
 You can transform a [general task](#general-task) into a [control task](#control-task) by adding the correct task response, or into a [training task](#training-task) by adding the correct response and a hint.
 Task markup is available only for training pools and pools uploaded with “[smart mixing](#smart-mixing)”.
 [Learn more](guide/concepts/task_markup.md)

+#### Task response {#task-response}

+The result of completing a single task by a Toloker.
+The task responses can be either correct or incorrect.
+You can [block Tolokers](#banning-tolokers) who give too many incorrect task responses.

 #### Task suite {#task-suite}